chindris/silverback-template/packages/drupal/silverback_ai/modules/silverback_image_ai/README.md

 ## INTRODUCTION

-The Silveback Alt AI module is a DESCRIBE_THE_MODULE_HERE.

-The primary use case for this module is:

-- Use case #1
-- Use case #2
-- Use case #3
+The Silverback Image AI module provides AI-powered functionality for image management in Drupal.
+Its main features include:

+- Automatic generation of alt text for images using AI
+- Intelligent image analysis and description
+- Accessibility improvements through better image descriptions
+- Integration with OpenAI's vision models for image processing

+The module aims to enhance the accessibility and SEO of your Drupal site by ensuring all images have meaningful alternative text.

 ## REQUIREMENTS

-DESCRIBE_MODULE_DEPENDENCIES_HERE
+- Silveback AI module

 ## INSTALLATION

 Install as you would normally install a contributed Drupal module.
-See: https://www.drupal.org/node/895232 for further information.
+See: <https://www.drupal.org/node/895232> for further information.

 ## CONFIGURATION

-- Configuration step #1
-- Configuration step #2
-- Configuration step #3
+- Base settings form: `/admin/config/system/silverback/image-ai-settings`.

-## MAINTAINERS
+## SERVICES

-Current maintainers for Drupal 10:

-- FIRST_NAME LAST_NAME (NICKNAME) - https://www.drupal.org/u/NICKNAME
+### ImageAiUtilities Service

+The `ImageAiUtilities` service provides core functionality for AI-powered image processing.
+It handles:

+- Generation of ALT text for images using OpenAI's vision models
+- Processing of image files and media entities
+- Integration with OpenAI's API for image analysis
+- Token usage tracking and logging